alexgolec/tda-api/docs/streaming.rst

 This stream provides the order book for options.
 It's not entirely clear what exchange it aggregates from, but it's been tested to work and deliver data.
-The leading hypothesis is that it is bethe order book for the `Chicago Board of Exchange <https://www.cboe.com/us/options>`__ options exchanges, although this is an admittedly an uneducated guess.
+The leading hypothesis is that it is the order book for the `Chicago Board of Exchange <https://www.cboe.com/us/options>`__ options exchanges, although this is an admittedly an uneducated guess.